grindtildeath/bank-statement-reconcile/account_partner_reconcile/readme/DESCRIPTION.rst

-Prohibits items reconcilation for different partners.
+Prohibits items reconcilation for different partners, and items with partner and without it.